gchrupala/symbolic-bias/README.md

 # symbolic-bias
-Code for the paper: Symbolic inductive bias for visually grounded learning of spoken language. https://arxiv.org/abs/1812.09244
+Code for the paper: Symbolic inductive bias for visually grounded learning of spoken language. https://arxiv.org/abs/1812.09244, published at ACL 2019.

 ## Install